MicrosoftDocs/minecraft-creator/creator/Reference/Content/SchemasReference/Schemas/minecraftSchema_geometry_1.16.0.md

                                     string "material_instance" : opt
                                 }
                             }
-                            array "uv"[2] : opt
-                            {
-                                float "<any array element>" // Specifies the upper-left corner on the texture for the start of the texture mapping for this box.
                         }
                     }
-                    }
                     molang "binding" : opt // useful for items.
 A molang expression specifying the bone name of the parent skeletal hierarchy that this bone should use as the root transform.
 Without this field it will look for a bone in the parent entity with the same name as this bone.
 If both are missing, it will assume a local skeletal hierarchy (via the "parent" field).
 If that is also missing, it will attach to the owning entity's root transform. object "locators" : opt
                     {
+                        array "<identifier>" : opt // This is a list of locators associated with this bone.
+A locator is a point in model space that tracks a particular bone as the bone animates (by maintaining it's relationship to the bone through the animation).
+                        {
+                            float "<any array element>" : opt // Position of the locator in model space.
+                        }
                         object "<identifier>" : opt // This is a list of locators associated with this bone.
 A locator is a point in model space that tracks a particular bone as the bone animates (by maintaining it's relationship to the bone through the animation).
                         {
                             array "offset"